We’ve hit the waning days of summer. That can only mean one thing: school is just around the corner!

 Title III prohibits any public accommodations like museums, restaurants, theaters, concert halls, stadiums, shelters, hotels, schools, day care centers, hospitals, or elementary, secondary, undergraduate or postgraduate universities from discriminating against any individual on the basis of disability in the full and equal enjoyment of their goods, services, facilities, privileges, advantages, or accommodations.

 Students with celiac disease or a documented food allergy (possibly even a severe food sensitivity) should use this legal information to support a request for gluten-free meals, as a reasonable accommodation under the ADA.
-Kindergarten through 12th-grade, undergraduate and postgraduate schools, both public and private — recipients of Federal financial assistance — must comply with both the ADA and with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+Resources are available through organizations like the Celiac Disease Foundation to help provide support creating a 504 Plan for children with celiac disease.
+Kindergarten through 12th-grade, undergraduate and postgraduate schools, both public and private — recipients of Federal funding — must comply with both the ADA and with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 Section 794) which prohibits discrimination on the basis of disability.

 “No otherwise qualified individual with a disability. . . shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance. . .”